Effective Date: 15 Aug 2022

-You can share other DNA information, such as Traits, through compare and other one-to-one sharing features.
+You can share other DNA information, such as Traits, through the "compare" and other one-to-one sharing features.

 If you share details of your family history or DNA experience outside the Services, you do so at your own risk.

 We work with other companies when providing and marketing the Services.
-As a result, these companies will have access to or have some of your information, including some of your Personal Information in their systems.
-These companies are subject to contractual obligations governing privacy, data security and confidentiality consistent with applicable laws.
+As a result, these companies will have access to or otherwise process your data, including some of your Personal Information, in their systems.
+These companies are subject to contractual obligations governing privacy, data security, and confidentiality consistent with applicable laws.

 Research partners include commercial or non-profit organizations that conduct or support scientific research, the development of therapeutics, medical devices or related material to treat, diagnose or predict health conditions.
 In some circumstances, a research partner or Ancestry may have a financial interest in the research arrangement.
 A list of our research partners can be found here.

-Ancestry does not voluntarily cooperate with law enforcement.
-To provide our Users with the greatest protection under the law, we require all government agencies seeking access to Ancestry customers’ data to follow valid legal process and do not allow law enforcement to use Ancestry’s services to investigate crimes or to identify human remains.
+Ancestry does not voluntarily provide data of any kind to governmental or judicial bodies or to law enforcement agencies.
+To provide our Users with the greatest protection under the law, we require all government agencies seeking access to Ancestry customers’ data to follow valid legal process.
+We do not allow law enforcement to use Ancestry’s services to investigate crimes or to identify human remains.

 If we are compelled to disclose your Personal Information to law enforcement, we will do our best to provide you with advance notice, unless we are prohibited under the law from doing so.
-In the interest of transparency, Ancestry produces a Transparency Report where we list the number of valid law enforcement requests for user data across all our sites.
+Ancestry produces a Transparency Report where we list the number of valid law enforcement requests for user data across all our sites.

 |Other Legal or Regulatory Process||We may share your Personal Information if we believe it is reasonably necessary to: